 Guidelines for English Department Prizes

 The College offers a number of prizes to students.
-The prizes may be thought of as forming two groups: those for which students must submit work themselves, and those awarded by faculty nomination.
+The prizes may be thought of as forming two groups: those for which students must submit work themselves and those awarded by faculty nomination.

-- Frances Steloff Poetry Prize - Established by Frances Steloff, founder of the Gotham Book Mart, and awarded to an outstanding poet.
+- Frances Steloff Poetry Prize, established by Frances Steloff, founder of the Gotham Book Mart, and awarded to an outstanding poet.

-- Sara Bennett Prize for Fiction - Established by the Bennett family in memory of Sara
+- Sara Bennett Prize for Fiction, established by the Bennett family in memory of Sara

 Bennett, Class of 1992.

 - Denise Marcil Prize for Fiction, established by Denise Marcil, a literary agent and Skidmore alumna, who chooses the winning story from among six or seven stories selected by the judges.